 Youtube is a great way to share your own music with many others all around the world.

 A couple of remarks though.
-Questions like 'what string, amp etc do you use' are asked so often, that I already long ago stopped answering them.
+Questions like 'what strings, amp etc do you use' have been asked so often, that I stopped answering them.
 If you really want to know, I am sure you will look up my web site, where you can find all that on the gear page.

 In general I do not reply often to comments.
 I just get too many (which is great!) to keep track and takes too much time for me to respond all the time.
 If you really want response, please email me directly with your questions.

 About negative comments (which I do not get much ): I don't mind at all, as long as they are serious comments.
 Meaningless or plain stupid insults I will remove when I come across them.
 If you don't like the music, or whatever, fine, that's your opinion.
 But stupid comments like ''jazz sucks'' will probably be removed, because it is pointless, dumb and malicious drivel, from narrow-minded fools.